seal-research/gluetest/README.md

 # Commons CSV
 pytest commons-csv-python
 ```
-> NOTE: We use CPython 3.11.4 for running our translation tests.
+> [!NOTE]: We use CPython 3.11.4 for running our translation tests.
 Please ensure a compatible of Python is installed before running tests.

 ### Running glue code tests with GraalVM
 ```bash